Unitarian Earth Spirit Council

 - June 12, 2018 Upcoming Earth Spirit Events at Unitarian Centre

 We really appreciate people RSVP’ing so as to plan the ritual in an appropriate sized space.
+However, if you feel like being spontaneous, just show up and we’ll welcome you.

 Questions or suggestions, please send via email to the organizing group